2021

 Resuscitation Council UK and Royal Coll…

-Concerns summary Failure to perform a recommended Point-of-Care Ultrasound scan on a collapsed woman led to inappropriate thrombolytic treatment for undiagnosed intra-abdominal bleeding.
+Concerns summary (AI summary) Failure to perform a recommended Point-of-Care Ultrasound scan on a collapsed woman led to inappropriate thrombolytic treatment for undiagnosed intra-abdominal bleeding.
 Obstetricians also lack specific training in identifying such bleeding.

 James McKeough